MansMeg/BSDA/README.md

 [Part 1](https://www.youtube.com/watch?v=ZRpo41l02KQ)
 [Part 2](https://www.youtube.com/watch?v=6cc4N1vT8pk)

+### Stan Playground

+[Stan Playground](https://stan-playground.flatironinstitute.org/) is a browser-based environment for writing, compiling and running Stan models without a local Stan installation.
+It is useful for learning Stan syntax, checking compiler messages, trying small changes to a model, and inspecting posterior draws during the Stan parts of the course.

+Stan Playground is especially useful around the lectures and assignments where you first write Stan code yourself.
+For assignment submissions and the mini-project, you should still include reproducible Stan and R/Python code as described in the assignment instructions.

 ### Aki Vehtari lectures

 Aki Vehtari at Aalto University has recorded lectures with very similar content as the content presented in the course.